whypam/Express-Static-Route-Starter/README.md

 ## Your Task

 1. Install NPM and Node.
+2. Install your favourite code editor.
-2. Set up an Express server.
+3. Set up an Express server.
-3. Configure the server to serve static files (images and videos in this project).
+4. Configure the server to serve static files (images and videos in this project).
-4. Design and build a webpage with HTML and CSS for the gallery.
+5. Design and build a webpage with HTML and CSS for the gallery.
-5. Use JavaScript to make the gallery interactive.
+6. Use JavaScript to make the gallery interactive.

 ## Starter Code